 Electronic authentication such as a digital certificate can serve the function of online identity verification.
 In addition, digital certificates can encrypt sensitive information in online transactions.
-Here you can learn more about electronic authentication, what digital certificates do, the digital certificates recognized in Hong Kong and some of the online Government services that accept them.
+Here you can learn more about electronic authentication, what digital certificates do, the digital certificates recognised in Hong Kong and some of the online Government services that accept them.

 Electronic authentication is the process of establishing confidence in user identities presented electronically in the cyber world.
 You can learn more about the safety, guidance and common practices in the conduct of electronic authentication in the website below.

 - More on Electronic Authenticationhttp://www.e-authentication.gov.hk/en/home/index.htm